 Fall brings on the spirit of baking for many of us.
 When a cupcake craving hits, there’s nothing better than pumpkin.

-I generously frosted these with my favorite stabilized whipped cream.
+I generously frosted these with this game changing stabilized whipped cream.
 It turned out to be a fabulous combination.
 Light and airy whipped cream resting on soft cakes of pumpkin and spice.

-Coarse ginger-sugar sprinkled on top brought these cupcakes to the highest tier of deliciousness.
+Coarse ginger-sugar sprinkled is on top brought these cupcakes to the highest tier of deliciousness.

 You’ll notice that I baked half of my cupcakes in regular liners and half of them in these silicone baking cups.

-I also liked that the silicone cups mean you can reuse them whenever the cupcake mood strikes.
+Another bonus: the silicone cups mean you can reuse them whenever the cupcake mood strikes.
+No worries about running out of your favorite cute cupcake/muffin liners.

 I was pleasantly surprised to find that the cupcakes themselves actually turned out moister and more tender in the silicone liners vs. paper.
 Less crumbly and less mess.